Snowflake-Labs/terraform-provider-snowflake/MIGRATION_GUIDE.md

 ## v1.0.5 ➞ v1.1.0

 ### Timeouts in resources and data sources
-By default, resource operation timeouts after 20 minutes ([reference](https://developer.hashicorp.com/terraform/plugin/sdkv2/resources/retries-and-customizable-timeouts#default-timeouts-and-deadline-exceeded-errors)).
+By default, resource operation timeout after 20 minutes ([reference](https://developer.hashicorp.com/terraform/plugin/sdkv2/resources/retries-and-customizable-timeouts#default-timeouts-and-deadline-exceeded-errors)).
+This caused some long running operations to timeout.

 We already added configurable timeouts to `execute`, `tag_association` and `cortex_search_service` before.

-Now, we also allow setting them on other resource and data source config level (following [official documentation](https://developer.hashicorp.com/terraform/language/resources/syntax#operation-timeouts)).
+Now, we also allow setting them on all other resources.
+Data sources will be supported in the future.

+Read more about resource timeouts in the [Terraform documentation](https://developer.hashicorp.com/terraform/language/resources/syntax#operation-timeouts).

 References: [#3355](https://github.com/Snowflake-Labs/terraform-provider-snowflake/issues/3355)